berto/berto.com/docs/2023-01-24-Intercom-for-X-thesis.md

 - Cord.com: add collaboration to your product.
 - MagicBell.com: add notifications to your product.

-Some of the players start with low-investment integrations (1hour or less), but to get full benefits you have to consume their SDK or API more fully.
-It is my conviction though that through a BE state sync, a wrapper API and FE methods this should be as light-touch as possible.
+Some of the players start with low-investment integrations (1hour or less) which provide the essentials of the service, but to get full benefits you have to consume their SDK or API more fully.
+It is my conviction though that you should be able to achieve a Low-code solution with a one-time investment only plus infrequent maintenance for breaking changees.
+In the end, it's all code.
+BE state sync, a gateway API or FE code should be able to provide the injection of the "intercom" solution throughout.

 ### Opportunities